BAfoSHO/webCrawler/README.md

 4. Run 'python crawler.py' to start the crawler.

+5. Use command 'proxy support' to enable proxies for enhanced privacy.

-5. To proceed crawling, use either 'scrape' or 'research' commands as instructed by the help message.
+6. To proceed crawling, use either 'scrape' or 'research' commands as instructed by the help message.
 Each mode will prompt you for information to start crawling.

-6. Check the repository for 'cookies.db' and open it with your database management software to view the data.
+7. Check the repository for 'cookies.db' and open it with your database management software to view the data.

 ## CREDITS

+I must credit my professor, Rishab Nithyanand (University of Iowa).
+Through his expertise, lectures, and assigning of this project, I have obtained a deeper understanding of web cookies and their role in the digital world, along with all things anonymity and privacy.

+I am thankful for OpenAI and ChatGPT and its help debugging my code, to get a fully-functional web crawler up and running.

+I am especially thankful for my brother and tutor, Noah Anderson(University of Iowa '19).
+His experience at an e-commerce tracking company provided valuable insight when necessary.